TreR23/Python-Project-Files/README.md

 # Python-Project-Files
-Various projects that I have completed using Python
+Various projects that I have completed using Python.